Frequently Asked Questions

-The Prevent strategy is one strand of the UK counter-terrorism strategy CONTEST.
-Prevent was introduced in 2003 by the New Labour government of Tony Blair.
-Following the attacks in London on 7th July 2005, the importance of the Prevent strategy increased as the government sought to deal with a risk of ‘home-grown’ terrorism.
+However, Prevent has existed as a policy long before 2015.
+Prevent was introduced by the New Labour government in 2003 in response to 9/11.
+Then the importance of the Prevent strategy increased as the government sought to deal with a risk of ‘home-grown’ terrorism in response to 7/7.

-It was reviewed by the Coalition government in 2011 in order to separate direct counter-terrorism activities from integration work with communities.
+Prevent was again reviewed by the Coalition government in 2011 in order to separate direct counter-terrorism activities from integration work with communities.
 Integration work would no longer be part of Prevent, according to then Home Secretary Theresa May.

 Many people, organisations and bodies have spoken out against Prevent, below are just a few examples: